krzemienski/awesome-from-stars/README.md

 * [phillipcaudell/Google-Drive-for-Mac](https://github.com/phillipcaudell/Google-Drive-for-Mac): A standalone macOS app for Google Docs, Sheets and Slides
 * [googleads/google-media-framework-ios](https://github.com/googleads/google-media-framework-ios): The Google Media Framework (GMF) is a lightweight media player designed to make video playback and integration with the Google IMA SDK on iOS easier.
 * [google/google-toolbox-for-mac](https://github.com/google/google-toolbox-for-mac): Google Toolbox for Mac
+* [hungtruong/Google-Translate-TTS](https://github.com/hungtruong/Google-Translate-TTS): A python script for using Google's undocumented TTS api to save text to an MP3 file.
 * [go-python/gopy](https://github.com/go-python/gopy): gopy generates a CPython extension module from a go package.
 * [buger/goreplay](https://github.com/buger/goreplay): GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 * [datarhei/gosrt](https://github.com/datarhei/gosrt): Implementation of the SRT protocol in pure Go